Fusarium and Marijuana Plants

 The Bottom Line

-When it comes to beating Fusarium in a otherwise easy to grow marijuana strains, prevention is key.
+When it comes to beating Fusarium in a otherwise easy to grow marijuana seeds, prevention is key.
 Since this is the case, it is best to grow the plants inside and provide just enough water while using the right amount of light.
 This creates an environment that’s not conducive to fungus growth.

 However, when a grower notices this issue, it is a good idea to throw out the problem plant and start over.
 This can help prevent the Fusarium infection from spreading.
 It also helps to ensure that only healthy and safe buds are grown for consumption and use.